 The Consolidated Statement of Operations for the year ended March 31, 2024 includes net sales of P3 of \$2,206 and net income of \$24.
-The following unaudited proforma information presents the consolidated results of operations of the Company as if the P3 acquisition had occurred at the beginning of each of the fiscal periods presented:
+The following unaudited pro forma information presents the consolidated results of operations of the Company as if the P3 acquisition had occurred at the beginning of each of the fiscal periods presented:

-For the Year Ended March 31,
+For the Years Ended March 31,

-2024 2023
+2025 2024 2023

-Net sales \$ 189,089 \$ 160,376
+Net sales \$ 209,896 \$ 189,089 \$ 160,376

-Net income (loss) 5,949 (21)
+Net income (loss) 12,230 5,949 (21)

 Earnings per share

-Basic \$ 0.55 \$ 0.00
+Basic \$ 1.12 \$ 0.55 \$

-Diluted \$ 0.54 \$ 0.00
+Diluted \$ 1.11 \$ 0.54 \$

-The unaudited pro forma information presents the combined operating results of Graham Corporation and P3 with the results prior to the acquisition date adjusted to include the pro forma impact of the adjustment of depreciation of fixed assets based on the preliminary purchase price allocation, the adjustment to interest expense reflecting the cash paid in connection with the acquisition, including acquisition-related expenses, at the Company's weighted average interest rate, amortization expense related to the fair value adjustments for intangible assets, non-recurring acquisition-related costs and the impact of income taxes on the pro forma adjustments utilizing the applicable statutory tax rate.
+The unaudited pro forma information presents the combined operating results of the Company and P3 with the results prior to the acquisition date adjusted to include the pro forma impact of the adjustment of depreciation of fixed assets based on the preliminary purchase price allocation, the adjustment to interest expense reflecting the cash paid in connection with the acquisition, including acquisition-related expenses, at the Company's weighted average interest rate, amortization expense related to the fair value adjustments for intangible assets, non-recurring acquisition-related costs and the impact of income taxes on the pro forma adjustments utilizing the applicable statutory tax rate.